warthog618/go-gpiocdev/README.md

 ## Roadmap

-On the road to v1.0 the intent is to rename this library to **gpiocdev** to more clearly distinguish it from **libgpiod**, and to highlight that it operates on the GPIO character device.
-Additionally, the tools and testing will be more closely aligned to **libgpiod v2**, rather than **libgpiod v1**.
+This library has been renamed to **gpiocdev** to more clearly distinguish it from **libgpiod**, and to highlight that it operates on the GPIO character device.

-The plan is to work on the renaming in a **gpiocdev** branch and, once that is complete, to release a final 0.8.x version which deprecates the **gpiod** name, and to merge the **gpiocdev** branch into master and release v0.9.0 which will be the first release as **gpiocdev**.
-Coincident with this, the github repo will be renamed from **gpiod** to **go-gpiocdev**.

-So, in summary, the planned changes are:

-v0.8.x

-- Deprecate github.com/warthog618/gpiod in favour of github.com/warthog618/go-gpiocdev

-v0.9.0

-- First release as **gpiocdev** (released simultaneously with the final 0.8.x)
-- Rename *gpiodctl* to *gpiocdev* and upgrade tools to match **libgpiod v2** tools
+All future development will occur in the **[go-gpiocdev](https://github.com/warthog618/go-gpiocdev)** repository.

+Update your dependencies from `github.com/warthog618/gpiod` to `github.com/warthog618/go-gpiocdev` to switch.

 ## Features